skurhse/trans-hotlines/README.rst

   :emphasis:`San Francisco Bay`
   - Program designed to help create inclusive workplaces and jobs for trans and gender non-conforming people.

+`TransTech Social Enterprises`_
+  :emphasis:`Chicago`
+  - An incubator for LGBTQ Talent with a focus on economically empowering transgender people in our community.

 Software Projects
 -----------------